USS Gridley (DD-380): History

-Gridley was launched at the Fore River Shipyard of Bethlehem Shipbuilding Corporation, Quincy, Massachusetts, 1 December 1936; sponsored by Mrs. Lewis Buddy III, daughter of Captain Gridley; and commissioned 24 June 1937, Comdr.
-Leroy W. Busbey, Jr., in command.
+Gridley was launched at the Fore River Shipyard of Bethlehem Shipbuilding Corporation, Quincy, Massachusetts, 1 December 1936; sponsored by Mrs. Lewis Buddy III, daughter of Captain Gridley; and commissioned 24 June 1937.

 Gridley fitted out at Boston Navy Yard, and conducted shakedown in the Caribbean area until 27 October 1938, visiting Puerto Rico, Cuba, and Venezuela.
 She then underwent alterations at the Boston Navy Yard until 13 June 1938, when she departed that port, transited the Panama Canal, and entered San Diego harbor 5 July 1938.
 Joining Destroyer Division 11, Gridley spent the next months in tactical maneuvers off the coast of California, and 4 January 1939 departed with the Battle Force for combined maneuvers in the Caribbean.
 She participated in Fleet Problem 20 with the Fleet off Cuba and Haiti, after which she returned to Boston for repairs.

 The destroyer again sailed into San Diego 13 July 1939 and became flagship of Division 11.
 She conducted maneuvers off California until 2 April 1940, when Gridley and other ships of the fleet conducted Fleet Problem 21 in Hawaiian waters.
 Subsequently, Gridley operated out of Hawaii.